abhineet123/MTF/ReadMe.md

 [**this paper**](http://webdocs.cs.ualberta.ca/~vis/mtf/mtf_cviu.pdf)
 for details on the system design, these papers:
 [[**crv16**]](http://webdocs.cs.ualberta.ca/~vis/mtf/modular_crv16.pdf)[[**wacv17**]](http://webdocs.cs.ualberta.ca/~vis/mtf/ssim_wacv17.pdf)[[**crv17**]](http://webdocs.cs.ualberta.ca/~vis/mtf/rsst_crv17.pdf)
-for some performance results and [**this thesis**](http://webdocs.cs.ualberta.ca/~vis/mtf/mtf_thesis.pdf) for a complete description.
+for some performance results and [**this thesis**](http://webdocs.cs.ualberta.ca/~vis/mtf/mtf_thesis.pdf) for a comprehensive description.
 There is also a [**dedicated website**](http://webdocs.cs.ualberta.ca/~vis/mtf/) where Doxygen documentation will soon be available along with detailed tutorials and examples.
 It also provides several datasets formatted to work with MTF.

 The library is implemented entirely in **C++** though interfaces for **Python** and **MATLAB** are also provided to aid its use in research applications.
 A simple interface for [**ROS**](http://www.ros.org/) is likewise provided for seamless integration with robotics projects.